Two societal fundamentals that are being abandoned to our detriment

 There are two fundamentals that are being abandoned by American society.
 They are two words that can be described as two values, and they are absolutely essential to maintaining order.

 Each one of these basic ingredients are required if we expect to live in relative civility.
-They are requisite because a certain percentage of the human population lacks control as it relates to violating social norms and expectations.
+They are requisite because a certain percentage of our population lacks control and/or a conscience as it relates to violating social norms and expectations.

 Sadly, these two words, two values, two societal fundamentals are being abandoned due to a progressive movement that is anything but forward thinking.
 Quite frankly, it is contrived to usurp power from the rational among us and transfer it to irrational political demands.
 The philosophical movement is taking us out at the knees – in stability, civility, and public tranquility.
 (The alliteration is meant to be serious, not cute.)